salazarjoshua/hd-assessment/README.md

-# HD Assessment
+# Vercel Blob File Upload

 ## Demo
 [Live Demo](https://hd-assessment.vercel.app/)

 ## About the Project
-HD Assessment is a Next.js application that utilizes Vercel Blob for uploading multiple files.
+Vercel Blob File Upload is a Next.js application that utilizes Vercel Blob for uploading multiple files.
 It includes additional action buttons such as Download, Rename, and Delete for managing uploaded files.

 ## Built With
 - Next.js